muratk3n/thirdwave/en/README.md

 "@Lecocq_dom

-Police cars revolving lightJaguar Land Rover @JLR_News is embarking on a serious \#hydrogen power research project with the aim of developing fuel cell-powered versions of its larger vehicles"
+Police cars revolving light Jaguar Land Rover @JLR_News is embarking on a serious \#hydrogen power research project with the aim of developing fuel cell-powered versions of its larger vehicles"

 ---